 - Operations Specialist

 - Manufacturing Technology Analyst

 There were about 76,800 jobs for Manufacturing Engineering Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Manufacturing Engineering Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+There will be an estimated 7,100 positions for Manufacturing Engineering Technologist per year.

 The states with the most job growth for Manufacturing Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Manufacturing Engineering Technologist ranges between $36,120 and $98,720.
+The salary for Manufacturing Engineering Technologists ranges between about $36,120 and $98,720 a year.

 Manufacturing Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.

 Below is a list of the median annual salaries for Manufacturing Engineering Technologists in different U.S. states.

 What Tools & Technology do Manufacturing Engineering Technologists Use?